Qin-Datahub/Qin-Datahub/README.md

 ## **Introduction**

 Hello there!
-I'm SpongeBob, currently a data scientist at TN, where I'm constantly exploring ways to leverage data-driven solutions for various industries.
+I'm Qin, currently a data scientist at TN, where I'm constantly exploring ways to leverage data-driven solutions for various industries.
 As an ardent advocate of open-source principles, I believe in sharing knowledge and collaborating with the global data science community to drive innovation.

 ## **About This Repo**